wrode/Blog/_posts/2016-08-19-Smart contracts.md

 <!--Need to explain that the bitcoins are just the balances on the enchanted documents -->

 Another set of documents is called Ethereum.
-The enchanted documents that make up the Ethereum blockchain follow very similar rules to the Bitcoin blockchain:
+The enchanted documents that make up the Ethereum follow very similar rules to Bitcoin's:

 - Each enchanted document contains a list of all accounts and balances.
 - Owners of accounts can send ether to other accounts.